TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Marriage and a New Titan Watch

-Sudersan, the guide who would be taking us around the village self-help groups and most importantly, up the mountain to Pauna where hemp was cultivated, had married just five days ago.
+Sudersan, the guide taking us around the village self-help groups and, most importantly, up the mountain to Pauna where hemp was cultivated, had married just five days ago.
 So we were expected to forgive him for turning up three hours late at 11 a.m.
 We relented as he went on about his good fortunes for “nice, warm nights” — delivered without even a blush, but as matter-of-fact.
-Our surprise at his candor might have passed off as disbelief and he showed us the cheap gold-plated Titan watch he received as a wedding gift from his brother-in-law; something which he kept looking at every five minutes as if he suspected it might die on him.
+Our surprise at his candor might have passed off as disbelief.
+Sudersan showed us the cheap gold-plated Titan watch he received as a wedding gift from his brother-in-law.
+He kept looking at it every five minutes as if he suspected it might die on him.

 Looking for Warmth

-A broken-down vehicle took us to the last point we could safely drive 5km from the guest house.
-After an hour of brisk walking while we shared thoughts on what we could do for the impoverished farmers, we reached a village by the foothill of the mountain.
+A broken-down vehicle took us to the last point, where we could safely drive 5km from the guest house.
+After an hour of brisk walking, while we shared thoughts on what we could do for the impoverished farmers, we reached a village by the foothill of the mountain.
 Sudersan herded us into a shack with “hotel” scribbled on its door with chalk.
 And then he disappeared.
-After a leisurely lunch of rice, dal and wonderful pickled wild lemon, we started looking around for our still-missing guide.
+After a leisurely lunch of rice, dal, and wonderful pickled wild lemon, we started looking for our still-missing guide.

 “Did you see Sudersan?”